fairinternal/composable-llm/README.md

 ## TODOS

+Middle term goals:
-- [ ] Write training code for the parity problem
+- [ ] Write training code
-- [ ] Implement dataloader for the copying problem
 - [ ] Make sure that everything run smoothly and fast on the cluster
 - [ ] Implement scripts for grid experiments

+Issues that are less important:
+- Improve dataloader by making it more inline with pytorch internals.

 ## Objective